 Encourage WVDOH to coordinate with Star City to widen University Avenue from Boyers Avenue to Patteson Drive during course of regular maintenance (resurfacing) sufficiently to enable motorists to pass bicyclists safely, especially on the climbing sections, or design and develop a Star City bicycle path parallel to University Avenue from Boyers Avenue to Patteson Drive.

-Take the lead and work with appropriate entities to design and build connector from Falling Run Road through WVU Farms to West Run Road to the Mon River Trail (at Beechurst Avenue and near Van Voorhis Road); and Mon River Trail to Bakers Ridge Road and University High School.
+Work with the MPO, WVDOH and other appropriate entities to design and build connector from Falling Run Road through WVU Farms to West Run Road to the Mon River Trail (at Beechurst Avenue and near Van Voorhis Road); and Mon River Trail to Bakers Ridge Road and University High School.

 Encourage WVDOH to move the intersection of West Run Road and Route 119 to the Easton Hill Road.
 Widen and straighten West Run Road to improve sight lines.
 Install shared lane markings and Bicycles May Use Full Lane signs from Van Voorhis Road to the intersection with Easton Hill Road.
 Install Share the Road signs from the Route 119 and Route 857 intersection south on Route 857 to Old Cheat Road, along the Old Cheat Road, on Cheat Road from Cheat Lake to Pierpont Road.